sonik1/wallet-system/Readme.md

 localhost:3000/transactions?walletId=xxx&kip=xxx=limit=xxx

 Explanation-
-Wallet system has the privilege to create a wallet with user's name and the system will generate a random wallet id for the same.
+The wallet system has the privilege to create a wallet with the user's name and the system will generate a wallet id for the same.
 After this, it will be redirected to the dashboard where all registered wallets can be seen with the details included.
-Additionally, details and transact are the two options included in each card, details will the details of the wallet, transaction details and the current balance of the wallet for a particular user.
-Transact option, when clicked will open user's account and option to add balance with credit/debit options.
-When submitted, same will reflect in transaction details.
+Additionally, details and transact are the two links included in each card, clicking it will show the details of the wallet, transaction details, and the current balance of the wallet for a particular user.
+The other link Transact' when clicked will open a component to add a balance with credit/debit privilege.
+When submitted, the same will reflect in the transaction details.
-Database is having two collections, wallet and transactions.
-Initially when new wallet is created, both the collections get the records, as wallet details and transaction details are added with wallet id as foreign key ref.
+The database is having two collections, wallet and transactions.
+Initially, when a new wallet is created, both the collections get the records, as wallet details and transaction details are added with wallet id as foreign key ref.